google/zetasql/docs/aggregate-dp-functions.md

 **Description**

 Returns the number of non-`NULL` expression values.
-The final result is an aggregation across privacy unit columns.
+The final result is an aggregation across a privacy unit column.

-This function must be used with the `DIFFERENTIAL_PRIVACY` clause and can support these arguments:
+This function must be used with the [`DIFFERENTIAL_PRIVACY` clause][dp-syntax] and can support these arguments:

 + `expression`: The input expression.
-This can be any numeric input type, such as `INT64`.
+This expression can be any numeric input type, such as `INT64`.
 + `contribution_bounds_per_group`: The
   [contribution bounds named argument][dp-clamped-named].
   Perform clamping per each group separately before performing intermediate